laravel-liberu/documentation/docs/backend/rememberable.md

 ::: tip

-You may use the global `enso.config.cacheLifetime` configuration together with local/per-model cache lifetime values.
+You may use the global `liberu.config.cacheLifetime` configuration together with local/per-model cache lifetime values.

 If given, the trait favors the per-model cache lifetime value over the global configuration value,